MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/enable-attack-surface-reduction.md

 # Enable attack surface reduction rules

-[Attack surface reduction rules](attack-surface-reduction.md) help prevent actions and apps that malware often uses to infect computers.
-You can set attack surface reduction rules for computers running Windows 10 or Windows Server 2019.
+[Attack surface reduction rules](attack-surface-reduction.md) help prevent actions that malware often abuse to compromise devices and networks.
+You can set attack surface reduction rules for computers running Windows 10, versions 1709 and 1803 or later, Windows Server, version 1803 (Semi-Annual Channel) or later, and Windows Server 2019.

 Each ASR rule contains three settings: